jeongyeonee/BCSClassification/README.md

+# Classification

-This project is dog's BCS classification.
+This project is dog's body condition score classification.